airalab/robonomics-wiki/docs/es/sensor-hardware.md

   - [DHT22(AM2302)](https://files.seeedstudio.com/wiki/Grove-Temperature_and_Humidity_Sensor_Pro/res/AM2302-EN.pdf) - temperature and humidity
   - [DS18B20](https://cdn.sparkfun.com/datasheets/Sensors/Temp/DS18B20.pdf) - temperature.

-Assembly process you can find in the next video.
-Also, in this video is showing setup process, but we will talk about it in the next article.
+You can find the assembly process in the video below.
+It also shows the flashing process, but we will talk about it in the next article.

 https://www.youtube.com/watch?v=OdTd1sacCso